garden-io/garden/README.md

 **How is Garden different from other Kubernetes development tools?**

-Garden goes beyond inner-loop development and unifies development, testing, and CI with a common configuraiton and set of workflows.
+Garden goes beyond inner-loop development and unifies development, testing, and CI with a common configuration and set of workflows.
 You can use Garden to give developers a production-like environment in a cluster where they can iterate quickly and run integration tests on demand, to spin up preview environments to manually QA a new feature, to optimize your CI pipeline via a shared cache of build and test results, and more.
 Garden has many features to manage dependencies, tests and other relationships between different parts of your stack.
 In turn, Garden might take a little bit longer to get started with, and has some additional terminology to learn.

 Tools such as Skaffold and Tilt, for example, are coupled to Kubernetes, whereas Garden is designed to be more extensible and flexible.
 Tight coupling can in some cases enable more specific Kubernetes-related features.
 But even with its flexibility, we still believe that Garden offers some of the most comprehensive Kubernetes functionality available.